openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 5: Operation mode

 set test mode if DIP switch in customer mode
-Bit1: 1 means test mode, 0 means normal mode.

-Notice: This bit only effect by the DIP Switch setting to “customer mode”, otherwise it is decided by DIP Switch setting to Test or Normal Mode.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtBit1: 1 means test mode, 0 means normal mode.</p&gt <p&gtNotice: This bit only effect by the DIP Switch setting to “customer mode”, otherwise it is decided by DIP Switch setting to Test or Normal Mode.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |